European Institute for Theoretical Neuroscience (EITN), Paris, France

 Data on patients and research participants, stored in hospitals around the world, provide a valuable resource for research.
 The Human Brain Project (HBP) hopes to use these valuable health databases for its research on providing more accurate diagnoses and personalized medicine for brain diseases.
 The data could for example be brain images, previously received therapies, mental evaluation, genetic information, etc. However, such research raises issues of data governance, informed consent, trust and societal values.

-In this seminar, leading neurologists, personal data managers, experts in bioethics and patient representatives come together to discuss the challenges setting up and participating in ‘big data’ research as suggested by the HBP.
-In particular the seminar is focused on a discussion of the following questions:
+In this seminar, leading neurologists, personal data managers, experts in bioethics and patient representatives came together to discuss the challenges setting up and participating in ‘big data’ research as suggested by the HBP.
+In particular the seminar focused on a discussion of the following questions: